OthankQ/100-days-of-code/r1-log.md

 ### R1D79
 Spent a lot of time trying to make a website retrieve data from Python a server using AJAX.
 Also learned about REST API and CRUD.

+### R1D80
+Learned how to get access to nested JSX tag with {props.children}.
+Practiced knowing when to refactor one React component into multiple components.
+Got an understanding of when to use one type of component over the other.